 Disconnected and/or Damaged Wiring

 All electronic devices have circuit boards and electrical wires.
 While troubleshooting an electronic or combination lock is best left to the experts, you can do easy checks to see if the wiring is disconnected and/or damaged.
-Remove the entire keypad and inspect the wires to see if are loose, kinked, abraded, or cut.
+Remove the entire keypad and inspect the wires to see if they are loose, kinked, abraded, or cut.

 If the wiring looks good, carefully disconnect the wire from the keypad, open the battery cover, and remove the battery or batteries.
-Wait at least 20 seconds, reinstall the batteries or replace them, reconnect the wiring and see if you can operate the lock.
+Wait at least 20 seconds, reinstall the batteries or replace them, reconnect the wiring, and see if you can operate the lock.

 If wiring is damaged or cut, you are out of luck and will need to call a certified locksmith.
-We recommend you photograph the keypad, and look for identifying names and model numbers on the keypad before you call the locksmith.
+We recommend you photograph the keypad and look for identifying names and model numbers on the keypad before you call the locksmith.
 This ensures that the locksmith brings the right keypad when they come.

 Here are two things to try for a Sentry Safe with a handle stuck, as suggested by customers who found themselves with this problem:

-Don't force the safe handle to the open position because it can strip the plastic (yes plastic!) gears.
-Lay the safe on its side if possible, with the hinge side on the floor.
+Don't force the safe handle to the open position because it can strip the plastic (yes, plastic!) gears.
+Lay the safe on its side, if possible, with the hinge side on the floor.
 Bang the side of the safe with a hammer (preferably wrapped in a towel to reduce any scratches).
 The banging and gravity may cause the bolts to unlock.

 If this does not work, you'll need to call a locksmith to open the safe.
 (Type "locksmith near me" in Google search.)
 At least you'll be sure that you tried the easy methods before paying for professional help.